In our Contactless Payment 101 series, we’re breaking down the basics of processing transactions device-free. Today, we’re talking Venmo payments.

 - A relatively low rate for card-not-present transactions (1.9% + $0.10 per transaction)

-- A “business profile” that functions sort of like Venmo’s personal transaction feed.
-The company argues that this is free organic marketing
+- A “business profile” that functions sort of like Venmo’s personal transaction feed (The company argues that this is free organic marketing, but they’ve had to answer a lot of questions, including those about the elusive Venmo Debit Card.)

-- Easy linking between your business account and your personal account, so you can keep sales separate but easily hop between each
+- Easy linking between your business account and personal accounts to keep sales separate but easily hop between each

 Cons of Venmo for Business